andre-ye/uni/docs/phil/phil-458/lecture.md

 ---

-## Week 8 Tuesday -- Scheler and Sartre
+## Week 8 Tuesday -- Scheler and Nietzsche: The Feeling of the Ethical
 Wrapping up Scheler
 - Scheler's analysis of the human feeling complex is incredibly complex and nuanced -- bringing apart all which is masked under the single signifier of "feeling"
 - Feeling-states vs feelings as intentional responses to values